course-web-analytics/lab4-did/README.md

 git clone https://github.com/course-web-analytics/lab4-did.git
 ```

-Once you have cloned the files, open the cloned repository in RStudio as an RStudio project and work through the questions in `lab-did.Rmd`.
+Once you have cloned the files, open the cloned repository in RStudio as an RStudio project and work through the questions in `lab_did.Rmd`.

 ## License